-All of our clinicians accept CareSource.
-Some of our clinicians additionally accept Anthem and Custom Design Benefits.
-Please see details under “Services and Fees.”
-Upon initial contact, we will ask for insurance information to verify whether we are able to accept your plan.
+Some of our clinicians accept health insurance.
+Upon initial contact, we will ask for insurance information to verify whether the clinician you will be seeing is able to accept your plan.
 Please have this information available when calling.
 We also encourage you to contact your insurance provider directly to determine your mental health benefits.

 What happens in my first session?

 During your first session, your therapist will get to know more about what brings you into our office and gather important information about your symptoms and history.
 Your therapist will review policies and procedures and provide space to answer any questions you have at that time.
 Then, you and your therapist will discuss your primary goals and your therapist will share his/her thoughts on how he/she can best support you.
 If you have not yet completed paperwork, please arrive 10-15 minutes early for your first session in order to do so.

 Can I tell my therapist if I don’t think we're a good fit?

 As clinical mental health providers, we want you to share your experience with us, even when that means we are not a good fit.
 Because therapy is a deeply personal experience, we want to assure you feel comfortable with the process, and that includes being able to connect and build rapport with your therapist.
 We are happy to discuss a change in therapists or to provide a referral upon request.

 How often will I meet with my therapist?

 We encourage clients to attend weekly sessions and gradually decrease as you meet your goals.
 You will speak directly with your therapist to discuss and establish the frequency of your sessions.